-NOTE: TPP does NOT need donations of regular hats and booties, preemie or newborn sized.
+The Preemie Project does NOT need donations of plain hats, preemie or newborn size.

-The Preemie Project donates special hats and booties and costumes to Iowa NICUs for holidays and special events throughout the year.
-Volunteers make holiday hats and booties sized for infants weighing from 1lb up to 11lbs.
-Many will include diaper covers, cocoon or other costume items with the hats and booties to make a full costume for the festivities.
-Holiday donations for 2018 include Easter, 4th of July, Cy-Hawk Challenge (UI vs ISU football), Halloween and Christmas.
+The Preemie Project donates special knit and crochet hats, booties and costumes to Iowa NICUs for holidays and special events throughout the year.
+We love diaper covers, cocoons, and other costume items with the hats and booties to make full costumes.

 Refer to our Event Calendar for important mail-by dates and information about each donation.

-Because these items are for special occasions, you are free to use the color of your choice.
-Please make more than half of the items in colors suitable for little boys.
+Please make more than half of the items in colors and styles suitable for little boys.
 If the item has any pink in it, the nurses will consider it to be a girl hat.

 NOTE: Yellow is not a good color for sick infants.

 Many more larger sizes are needed than the tiny 1-1.5lb and 2-3 lb sizes.

 For every 10 holiday hats/costumes, please make: 1 1-1.5lb, 2 2-3lb, 3 3-5lb, 3-6-8lb, 1 9-11lb We want to have enough for all sizes of babies in the NICU

 - Refer to our Measurements Guide for size guidelines.

 - We always need more boy sets than girl sets.